How Diet Affects Yeast Infections in Dogs: What You Need to Know

 Carbohydrates and sugars are primary contributors to yeast overgrowth.
 When a dog consumes high levels of carbohydrates, these are broken down into sugars, which can fuel yeast growth in the gut.
 Many commercial dog foods contain high levels of simple carbohydrates, such as grains (wheat, corn, rice) and starchy vegetables (potatoes, peas).

 Protein is an essential nutrient for dogs, but not all proteins are created equal.
-High-quality, animal-based proteins (like chicken, beef, turkey, and fish) provide the necessary amino acids to support muscle growth, immune function, and skin health.
-Poor-quality proteins, such as those found in low-cost dog foods (e.g., meat by-products or fillers), may lack these essential nutrients and can contribute to an imbalance in the gut microbiome.
+High-quality, animal-based proteins provide the necessary amino acids to support immune function and skin health.
+Poor-quality proteins, such as meat by-products or fillers, may lack these essential nutrients and can contribute to an imbalance in the gut microbiome.

-Fats are another critical component of your dog's diet that can influence yeast growth.
-Healthy fats, particularly omega-3 and omega-6 fatty acids, play an essential role in maintaining skin integrity, reducing inflammation, and supporting immune function.
+Healthy fats, particularly omega-3 and omega-6 fatty acids, play an essential role in maintaining skin integrity and reducing inflammation.
 Foods rich in omega-3 fatty acids (like fish oil, flaxseed, and chia seeds) have anti-inflammatory properties that can help alleviate symptoms associated with yeast infections.

 The Benefits of Probiotics and Prebiotics

-Probiotics are beneficial bacteria that help maintain a healthy gut microbiome.
-A balanced microbiome is crucial in preventing yeast overgrowth, as it inhibits harmful bacteria and yeast from multiplying.
-Adding probiotics to your dog's diet, either through supplements or probiotic-rich foods (like plain, unsweetened yogurt or kefir), can help restore balance to the gut.
+• Probiotics: The Good Bacteria – Probiotics help maintain a healthy gut microbiome.
+Adding probiotics to your dog's diet, either through supplements or probiotic-rich foods like plain, unsweetened kefir, can help restore balance and crowd out yeast.

 Allergies and Yeast Infections: The Connection